ethhub-io/ethhub/docs/ethereum-roadmap/eth-1.x.md

 #### May 2018, EDCON in Toronto

-Vitalik Buterin gives a talk [“So you want to become Casper validator?”](https://www.youtube.com/watch?v=VqOlOMAqC08), signalling that Casper FFG validators may be running on laptops and rollout is getting close.
+Vitalik Buterin gives a talk [“So you want to become Casper validator?”](https://www.youtube.com/watch?v=VqOlOMAqC08), signaling that Casper FFG validators may be running on laptops and rollout is getting close.

 #### June 2018